tajmone/polygen-docs/docs-src/polygen-spec_EN.markdown

                         | a lemon) ;
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-the requested increases and decreases in probability are proportionally fullfilled: `an apple` has the highest probability of being generated, followed by `some meat`, then `an orange`, and lastly by `a lemon`, which has the least probability of all.
+the requested increases and decreases in probability are proportionally fulfilled: `an apple` has the highest probability of being generated, followed by `some meat`, then `an orange`, and lastly by `a lemon`, which has the least probability of all.

 ## Unfolding {#sec:unfolding}